Agnes outside her home holding her treasured mobile phone

 “We had no big problem with food as there was so much to eat in the forest but it was very hard living in the trees, we missed the sun” said Agnes with grief etched into her face “Two of my children died as we travelled here to find safety”.

 That was 18 years ago.
 Since then, home for 56-year old Agnes and her five children has been the Gihembe refugee camp in eastern Rwanda.
 Here, Agnes and her family have relied on a monthly food basket of maize, beans, oil and salt provided by the World Food Programme (WFP).
 But this year everything has changed again for Agnes, as the WFP general food ration has been replaced with cash.
+A programme supported by the generosity of donors including ECHO, USAID and the Governments of Canada and Switzerland.

 “I did not believe it at first; it was something impossible for me to believe,” said Agnes, her eyes suddenly lighting up.
 “It has changed everything for the better; I have control again.”